danielylingnew/danielylingnew.github.io/docs/bookshelf.markdown

 * Sapiens
 * Thinking, Fast and Slow
 * Good Strategy/Bad Strategy: The Difference and Why It Matters
+* Irrational Exuberance
+* The Statistical Mechanics of Financial Markets
 * A Beautiful Mind
 * The Four: The Hidden DNA of Amazon, Apple, Facebook, and Google
 * The Elegant Universe